Best Calendar Sync Tools 2026: 7 Tools Compared (Speed, Price, Privacy)

 Can I sync more than two calendars at once?

 Yes, all tools here support multiple simultaneous syncs.
-SYNCDATE: up to 9 (Starter) or 30 (Pro).
+SYNCDATE: up to 20 (Plus) or 100 (Pro).
 OneCal: up to 3 (free) or unlimited (paid).
 Reclaim and CalendarBridge: depends on plan.